 Data flowing into the Holistic Customer Profile comes from both on-line and off-line sources.
 Off-line data relates to customer activities that are non-digital and that take place off-line, such as store visits, service appointments, calls to the contact center, etc. On-line data relates to customer activities in the digital realm, like website visits, participation on Social Media forums, or eCommerce purchases.

 Offline data, like a call-center complaint, can often give a different impression of a customer relationship than can online data, such as lengthy purchase history.
 If the Holistic Customer Profile contains only off-line data, or only on-line data, or if it fails to integrate the two, a company can easily come to the wrong conclusions regarding how best to engage with its customers.
 Identity Resolution tools help integrate off-line and on-line customer data to create a seamless Holistic Customer Profile.
-They too are a critical component of an Integrated Customer-Centric Strategy.
+They too are a critical component of an integrated customer experience strategy.

 Sitting on top of the Holistic Customer Profile is the Big Data Analytics layer.
 Data analytics tools help companies better understand individual and aggregate customer profiles.
 Using big data analytics, they can easily sort, stack, segment and understand each customer or customer group.
 Customer data flows in both directions between the Big Data Analytics layer and the Holistic Customer Profile to continually create a more complete picture of each customer’s preferences and desires.

 Developments in Holistic Customer Profiles, Identity Resolution and Big Data Analytics during just the last few years have enabled companies to quickly and easily create an all-inclusive understanding of their customers, so as to continually and optimally engage with them.
-Together these components form the foundation, but only the foundation, of an Integrated Customer-Centric Strategy.
+Together these components form the foundation, but only the foundation, of an effective customer experience strategy.

 Customer Engagement Pillars